dtekcth/dtek.se/README.md

 The location `/` should uswgi pass to django, and `/static/` should be an alias to the `static` directory in the dtek portal directory.

+You should also include an alias to robots.txt so that it appears to be in the root directory of the site.

 ```

 server {